 But, the wonderful side benefit of all this is that I made $2,145 in 30 days selling stuff that I didn’t even want any more!

 How I did it

 Since we decluttered every room in the house, I chose to focus on items that I expected to make at least $25 from.
-If I didn’t think I could sell it for that, then it went to Goodwill for a tax write off.
+If I didn’t think I could sell it for that, then it went to a local thrift store for a tax write off.

 This site allows you to type in an ISBN number of a book and it tells you how much each of the 44 top book-buying websites will pay you for your book.
 As you can see in the image below, this is what some of the sites are offering for the Total Money Makeover.

 I had built up a pretty large library of books and decided that I only wanted to keep the most essential books.
-Last month I got rid of probably 600+ books.
-Since time is valuable, I purchased a $17 Bar Code scanner to input the books a whole lot quicker.
-You don’t need to purchase this, I just didn’t want to type in 600+ ISBN numbers, and I consider it $17 well spent.
+I got rid of probably 600+ books.
+Since time is valuable, use their app to input the books a whole lot quicker.
+You won’t want to type in 600+ ISBN numbers – I promise.